 14. Swiss chard

-Zucchini is unique in that it can be used to create a noodle if you find yourself craving pasta.
+Zucchini is unique in that it can be used to create noodles if you find yourself craving pasta.
 A medium zucchini has 4g net carbs, which are lower than other types of squash.
 One zucchini also has only 25 calories, making it great for weight loss.

-All of these vegetables work well Keto, either by themselves as a snack, or part of a larger dish.
+These vegetables work well in keto as a snack or as part of a larger dish.

-There are hundreds of meals you could make based on these veggies, so you would never get bored while on the diet.
+You could make hundreds of meals based on these veggies, so you would never get bored while on a diet.

 Experimenting with cooking new food can be fun!

-When starting a Keto diet, making sure that you have some of these veggies on hand is recommended.
+When starting a keto diet, making sure you have some of these veggies on hand is recommended.

 You would be surprised at how much of your keto meal plan they can make up!

-It is important to remember that you want to choose nutritious vegetables, that are also low carb, while on a Keto.
+It is important to remember that you want to choose nutritious, low-carb vegetables while on a keto.

-You want to make sure that your body is getting everything that it needs from the foods you eat, but also stay under your carb limit, to promote a healthy Keto lifestyle.
+You want to ensure that your body is getting everything that it needs from the foods you eat but also stay under your carb limit to promote a healthy keto lifestyle.